2011 D.C. United season: October

 Entering the final month of the regular season, the race for the 2011 MLS Cup Playoffs began to heat up.
 In their away fixture at Columbus Crew, United lost 1–2, with United's Daniel Woolard scoring the lone goal for the club.
 It was the first time since April 29 that the team lost consecutive matches.
 Consequently, the club remained outside of the playoff race.
-United in need of points, lost their third-straight match on the road to Vancouver Whitecaps, 2–1.
+United in need of points, lost their third-straight match on the road to Vancouver Whitecaps FC, 2–1.

 On October 15, United lost their fourth-consecutive match, making it their longest losing streak since August 2010.
 Playing Chicago, United took a 1–0 lead in the 90th minute thanks to a penalty kick from De Rosario.
 The slight goal lead seemed certain to return United back into a playoff position for only Chicago's Sebastián Grazzini and Diego Cháves to score for the Fire in the third and fifth minutes of stoppage time, respectively.
 Despite the loss, United barely remained in the playoff chance.
 On October 19, United hosted the Portland Timbers.
 With the match ending in a 1–1 draw, United failed to qualify for the playoffs for a team-record fourth-consecutive season.
 United concluded the regular season on October 22 with a 0–1 home loss to Sporting Kansas City.